1. Our commitment to privacy

 - credit card and/or bank account details.

-The types of sensitive information we collect include records of communication between us, which may include from time to time, information you provide us or we collect from others.
+The types of sensitive information we collect include records of communication between us, which may include from time to time, the information you provide us, or we collect from others.
 This includes, but is not limited to, the following types of information:

-- any idiosyncratic or personal formation we obtain from you or others about you.
+- any personal information we obtain from you or others about you.

 3. Why we collect private information about you

-We collect information about people to allow us to communicate with them, to introduce them to our organisation and to inform them of the work we do.
+We collect information about you to allow us to communicate with you, to introduce you to our organisation and to inform you of the work we do.